maurog-sec/coalfire-challenge/README.md

 7. **Verify the Deployment**:
 - Verify the created resources in the AWS console or using the AWS CLI.

-- Access the ALB's DNS name to confirm that the application is running.
+- Access the ALB's DNS name (to be defined) to confirm that the application is running.

 ## Design Decisions and Assumptions